fudoge/intrusion-detection-system-xgb/README.md

 IDS program for Application Layer DDoS Attack.

+Model uses the top 10 features that were most important for classification.

 ## Features
 - Network Traffic Capture: Captures real-time packets from a specified network interface.
 - Flow Data Storage: Processes captured packets into flow features and stores them in a CSV file.